vaishaliarya/firstproject/README.md

 # firstproject
-This is a firt demo prject for Gir run
+This is a firt demo prject for Git run